MurasakiAki/pipboi/docs/doc.md

 First, you need to register yourself with the register command `pipboi register <name>`, affter succesfully registering you can login with `pipboi login <name>`.

+A user folder is created, with initial locations JSON file and data INI file, in this folder, user can create, modify and remove folders and files.

 ### Basics

 To start using PIPBOI you'll need to learn the few commands that are implemented in PIPBOI, to see the description in interface use the `help` command, you can learn more about each command there.

+## Used tools and requirements

+PIPBOI is build using Bash script, Python and C++.

+**Requirements:**

+- Python
+- Python bcrypt
+- Python geopy
+- Python geocoder
+- Python pillow
+- Python PIL

+**Configuration:**

+You can configure the used port for serial communication with the Arduino.
+Often it is a required step.

+You can find the config file in `conf/sens_conf.json`.